 Saylorsburg real estate is some of the most expensive in Pennsylvania, although Saylorsburg house values don't compare to the most expensive real estate in the U.S.

-When you are in Saylorsburg, you'll notice that it is more blue-collar than most other communities in America.
-70.17% of Saylorsburg’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Saylorsburg is generally considered to be a blue-collar town.
+70.17% of the Saylorsburg workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Saylorsburg is a town of transportation and shipping workers, professionals, and sales and office workers.
 There are especially a lot of people living in Saylorsburg who work in office and administrative support (8.10%), teaching (6.90%), and personal care services (3.28%).

 The rate of college-level education in Saylorsburg is quite a bit lower than the national average among all cities of 21.84%: just 10.56% of people here over 25 have a bachelor's degree or an advanced degree.